 Hi!
-I’m Sujith, a social researcher, educator and evaluator based in Sydney, Australia.
+I’m Sujith, a social researcher, educator and evaluator based in Nottingham, UK.
 I am currently a Senior Research Associate with the Global Health Program at the Kirby Institute for Infection and Immunity in Society (University of New South Wales).
 Specifically, I work on the ACTUP-PNG project, where, in collaboration with local and international partners, I explore the acceptability and use of point-of-care HIV viral load and drug resistance testing, and early infant diagnosis, in Papua New Guinea.

 My broad research focus is on global health equity and justice.
 More specifically, my teaching and research interests concern entanglements of social difference (particularly racial, sexual, national and religious), inequality, citizenship, education, research methods, social experiences of health and illness, and science and technology studies (STS).
 I have worked in Australia, Singapore and the USA, in diverse environments including UNSW Sydney, Western Sydney University, Swinburne University, the University of Tasmania, the Lien Centre for Social Innovation (Singapore Management University) and Harvard University, and my work has been published in a range of peer-reviewed and media publications.